Why Urges Feel Like Life or Death

-Have you ever had a craving so intense it felt like a cosmic emergency?
+Have you ever had a urge so intense it felt like a cosmic emergency?
 Like your entire sense of purpose and dignity hinged on the immediate procurement of a Tim Tam or a tub of Ben & Jerry’s?

 One moment you’re watching telly, relatively composed, living your best beige domestic life—and the next?